 For more information, contact the AED Legal Centre.
 The AED Legal Centre is run by the Association of Employees with Disability.
 See “Contacts”.

-It is unlawful for providers of accommodation to discriminate against a person on the grounds of a disability under the DDA (or impairment under the EO Act) by refusing or deferring an application for accommodation, denying or limiting benefits associated with the accommodation, or evicting a person from accommodation on the basis of the person’s disability.
+It is unlawful for providers of accommodation to discriminate against a person on the grounds of a disability under the DDA or EO Act by refusing or deferring an application for accommodation, denying or limiting benefits associated with the accommodation, or evicting a person from accommodation on the basis of the person’s disability.

 Under section 23 of the Residential Tenancies Act 1997 (Vic) (“RTA”) any person with a disability or mental illness receiving residential support services or found to be an involuntary inpatient, is denied the right to a tenancy agreement subject to the provisions of the RTA.
 For more information, see “Tenancy”, and “Rights of residents” in Intellectual disability.